moneroexamples/spendkey/README.md

-# recover Monero address using the private spend key
+# Recover Monero address using the private spend key

-[Monero](https://getmonero.org/) `simplewallet` has a command called `spendkey` which prints your private spend key.
+[Monero](https://getmonero.org/) `simplewallet` has a command called `spendkey` which prints out your private spend key.
 However, its not clear what to do with this private key.

-It turns out, that this private key is the hexadecimal representation of the 25 word mnemonic seed that the `simplewallet` gives you when you create the new wallet.
-For example

-The following mnemonic seed:
+It turns out, that this private key is the hexadecimal representation of the 25 word mnemonic seed, which `simplewallet` gives you when you create a new wallet.
+For example, the following mnemonic seed:

 ```
 vinegar talent sorry hybrid ultimate template nimbly jukebox axes inactive veered toenail pride plotting chrome victim agnostic science bailed paddles wounded peaches king laptop king